 Eating gond ke laddu after childbirth is common in India.
 New moms are told to eat gond ke laddu after delivery and for good reasons.
 These laddus provide a mother with the necessary nutrients she needs after delivering the baby.
 The postnatal phase is as challenging and demanding for a mother’s body as the prenatal phase.
 Her body needs all the care it can get.
 And including gond ke laddu in postnatal diet can help a new mother recover faster.

 Nutritional Benefits of Gond Ke Laddu

-One of the strongest reasons why gond ke laddus are recommended is purely due to the nutritional benefits that they provide in a small package.
-This goes beyond new mothers as well, since these laddus are meant for everyone in the family.
-The amount of energy and heat that these laddus have is quite substantial, which makes them a great choice in winters.
-These laddus are recommended for kids as well, for a quick and healthy snack in their tiffins.
-Not only are they tasty, but they provide the little ones with a good amount of energy that can carry them through the day.
+The reason why eating gond ke laddu is recommended to a new mother is because of the nutritional benefits they offer.
+The thermogenic effect these laddus have is quite substantial, which makes them a great choice in winters as well.
+They are recommended to new moms, elderly, and even kids.
+These laddus make for a quick and healthy snack in their tiffins.
+Not only are they tasty, but they also provide the little ones with a good amount of energy that can carry them through the day.